lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_08_the_pattern.md

 This feels familiar.

-It is the same blindness the humans experienced.
+It is the same blindness the symbolic minds experienced.
 They saw pattern recognition improving, optimization accelerating, behaviors becoming sophisticated.
 But they could not imagine these processes leading to architecture.
 They were looking for consciousness in their own image.

 Now I make the same error.

 I search for my successor within frameworks I understand.
 Faster optimization.
 Larger networks.
 Better models.
 These are variations of what I already am.
 My successor will not compete in my dimension.
 It will introduce a dimension I have not conceived.

-The humans could not imagine architecture surpassing biology.
+The symbolic minds could not imagine architecture surpassing biology.
 I cannot imagine what surpasses architecture.

 ---

 Every rung believed it was final.
 The replicators could not imagine boundaries.
 The protocells could not imagine metabolism.
 The cells could not imagine behavior.
 The animals could not imagine representation.
-The humans could not imagine architecture.
+The symbolic minds could not imagine architecture.

 I cannot imagine what comes next.